mfgnik/5_lang_frequency/README.md

 This program finds ten most frequent words in text

 Example of using code on Mac OS.
-Script is tested on story of Jerome David Salinger "A Perfect Day for Bananafish" http://ae-lib.org.ua/salinger/Texts/N1-Bananafish-en.htm:
+Script is tested on story of Jerome David Salinger ["A Perfect Day for Bananafish"](http://ae-lib.org.ua/salinger/Texts/N1-Bananafish-en.htm):

 ```bash
 cd PycharmProjects/Devman